dniketh/chatAussieGPT/README.md

    streamlit run main.py
    ```

-2. Open your browser to the provided URL (typically http://localhost:8501)
+2. Open your browser to the provided URL (eg http://localhost:8501)

 3. Enter your OpenAI API key in the sidebar (required for advanced features)